Ion mobility as an in-source separation method for mass spectrometry

 |As of September 2021, ultraFAIMS has been discontinued and is no longer available to purchase.
 If you are interested in using FAIMS for VOC detection contact us to find out about our current capabilities.|

 ultraFAIMS is an ion mobility spectrometry device, consisting of a miniaturised chip that is mounted between the ionisation source and the mass spectrometer inlet.
 The ionisation source operates as normal, and ions are then pulled through the ultraFAIMS chip by the gas flow into the mass spectrometer

-Its operation is based on field asymmetric ion mobility spectrometry, a form of ion mobility spectrometry analogous to a quadrupole mass analyser, where electric fields can be applied to selectively filter certain ions through the device.
+ultraFAIMS uses field asymmetric ion mobility spectrometry (FAIMS), a form of ion mobility spectrometry (IMS) analogous to a quadrupole mass analyzer, where electric fields can be applied to selectively filter certain ions through the device.

 How it works